ulfschneider/cumulative-flow/README.md

 ```
 or, alternatively
 ```
-import cfd from 'cfd';
+import cfd from 'cumulative-flow';
 ```

-Create then new cfd objects via
+Create the new cfd objects via
 ```
 let diagram = cfd(settings);
 ```